pulse-browser/gluon/docs/content/getting-started/fileStructure.md

    skin/classic/browser/monitor-border.png
 ```

 In this patch, you can see that I am adding a `*` to the start of a line.
 You generate these patches by modifying the file in the `engine/` directory and running `gluon export` to export your changes to the src directory.
-Be careful, if you do not export your changes, they will not be saved and will not work on other developer's computers or yours after an update!
+Be careful, if you do not export your changes, they will not be saved and will not work on other developers' computers or yours after an update!

 ```sh
 gluon export browser/themes/linux/jar.mn